HMXCorp/RedFlagsServer/README.md

-# ACTS Red Flags Server and Excel Workbench Add-in
+# Red Flags Server and Excel Workbench Add-in

 Two capabilities are available to users of the Accelerator software: (1) the Red Flags Server and (2) the Red Flags Excel Workbench Add-in.
-The ACTS Red Flags Server is an Azure service that enables you to define critical risk signals to monitor and maintain a database of red flags that occur based on taxpayer data.
+The Red Flags Server is an Azure service that enables you to define critical risk signals to monitor and maintain a database of red flags that occur based on taxpayer data.
 The Red Flags Excel Workbench Add-in is applies the [HMX.ai CRex Add-in for Excel](https://appsource.microsoft.com/en-us/product/office/WA200005695?tab=Overview).
 Red Flags Add-in for Excel is free to download from Microsoft AppSource.
 Both the Red Flags Server and Excel Workbench have the following key features:

 - **Goal-Oriented** - Define tax authority goals most relevant to managing compliance and transparency.
 - **Situation-Centric** - Define the critical situations that a tax authority wants to uncover and track to determine the best actions to take.